Detective Quantum Efficiency of the Timepix4 Hybrid Pixel Detector and its Application to Parallel-Beam Diffraction: DQE Measurement

 \begin{enumerate}

 \item The total events in each dataset decreases with the duration of the data collection.
 During the approximately two-hour acquisition period used, multiple datasets showed a trend in which the total number of events in the final dataset acquired was approximately 0.5\% lower than in the initial dataset.
 This was observed at both 100~kV and 200~kV and introduces an error in the calculation of the average gain factor ($g$).
-We believe that this effect is due to a reduction in the emission current of the cold-FEG over the duration of the acquisition.
+We suggest that this effect is due to a reduction in the emission current of the cold-FEG over the duration of the acquisition.

 \item As noted earlier the detector response is not uniform.
-The outer area, especially along the two 448-pixel edges, showed a slightly higher response compared to the central area which is primarily used in the measurements described.
+The outer area, especially along the two 448-pixel edges which are closest to the readout periphery, showed a slightly higher response compared to the central area which is primarily used in the measurements described.
 This results in an overestimation of the low-frequency component of the NPS.
 Therefore, only the central $448 \times 448$ pixels were used to reduce this skewing.

 \item There are 45 dead pixels visible at 200 kV and 46 dead pixels at 100 kV where the value of a dead pixel is always 0.
 These dead pixels lead to a lower total number of events ($N_e$) and a slight underestimation of average gain factor ($g$).
 However, dead pixels account for only about 0.02\% of all pixels within the $448 \times 448$ detector area, and thus the resulting underestimation of $g$ due to dead pixels is also expected to be of the order of 0.02\%.
 This error is much smaller than the uncertainty in $g$ arising from the current measurement ($I_{ef}$) and was therefore neglected by the analysis described.
 In addition, since the NPS calculation is based on the deviation of the frames from the mean flat-field image (see Equation~\ref{def_Delta(f,x,y)}), dead pixels with zero values do not affect the NPS calculation.